All Episodes

 There are consequences to this nomination that I don't believe all the American people got out of the hearings because the hearings didn't answer questions.

-And when you really pose some of these choices to Americans, they come down on The side that I've described.
+And when you really pose some of these choices to Americans, they come down on the side that I've described.

-What's uh being protected, not making those kinds of choices about a young kid, making sure that our privacy is protected.
+Protected, not making those kinds of choices about a young kid, making sure that our privacy is protected.

-Uh I oppose uh Judge Alito's nomination, and I hope that uh colleagues uh others uh will uh join in that effort in the end.
+So I believe that for those reasons and others that I will discuss starting on Monday, I oppose Judge Alito's nomination, and I hope that colleagues, others will join in that effort in the end.

 It's really interesting timing.

-I told you this was gonna happen.
+I told you this was going to happen.

 Bam.